Pink Picasso Paint Kits Update | Shark Tank Season 13

 • Result: $400,000 for 15% equity

-Pink Picasso provides paint-by-number kits that are rolled up into a tube, giving the customer everything they need to create their own masterpiece.
-It’s easy to store when you aren’t using it, and it allows everyone to be a little bit creative.
+Pink Picasso provides paint-by-number kits rolled up into a tube, giving the customer everything they need to make a masterpiece based on Ashley’s photography.
+It’s easy to store when you aren’t using it and allows people of every skill level to tap into their creativity.

-They are in 2100 boutiques but need a mentor to move forward.
-They want to license and want to be in big box craft stores like Michaels, but they need someone to make the calls and back them up.
+They’re currently in 2,100 boutiques but need a mentor as they feel out of their element at this level of growth.
+Looking forward, they want to license and want to be in big box craft stores like Michael’s, but they need a shark to help get their foot in the door.

-Kevin O’Leary thinks he can be that person.
+The first to jump in is Kevin O’Leary, who thinks he can be that mentor.
 He offers $400,000 for 33% of the company.
 He is very interested and says he can help with distribution.
 It’s a sharky deal.

 However, Barbara decides to come back in because she likes their determination.
 She offers a $400,000 loan for 5% equity with 8% interest.